Electrical Engineering HNC @ SCQF Level 7

 Entry Requirements

-If you are currently studying at the college, you will also require a positive progressing learner reference.
+If you are currently studying at the College, you will also require a positive Progressing Learner Reference.

 Information and Interview Session Requirements

+Once we have received your application you may be asked to attend an informal information and interview session.
+This may be in person, virtual either through TEAMS or by phone.
 This is a key aspect of the application process.
-You must confirm your attendance should you be offered an appointment.
+You must confirm your attendance should you be offered an Information and Interview Session.

-During the information and interview session, we will ensure the entry requirements and your aspirations and career plan are appropriate for the course and the level of course you have applied for.
+During the Information and Interview Session, we will ensure the entry requirements and your aspirations and career plan are appropriate for the course and the level of course you have applied for.
 It is therefore important that you prepare well for this.

 Course Content

-This course will give you a technical grounding in electrical power, generation, electrical safety, and instrumentation.
+This course will give you a technical grounding in Electrical Power, Generation, Electrical Safety, and Instrumentation.

-The course is nationally recognised as the qualification needed by technicians working within the electrical sector.
+The Course is nationally recognised as the qualification needed by technicians working within the electrical sector.

 Assessments